-I met up with some Miami friends at OSU today and we went to a bar for the first time since leaving Oxford.
+I met up with some Miami friends at Ohio State today and we went to a bar for the first time since leaving Oxford.
 It felt strange to be out, but the bar didn't seem concerned about social distancing and everyone was walking around without masks.
 It seems like things are looking up.

-July 23rd, 2021
+July 23, 2020

-Statewide mandate requires masks to be worn in public spaces across Ohio
+Statewide mandate requiring masks to be worn in public spaces across Ohio

-Someone sent Tiffany and me tequila shots while we were out at lunch today.
-We were thrown off at first but turns out it was her fourth-grade teacher's husband.
+Someone sent me and Tiffany tequila shots while we were out at lunch today.
+We were thrown off at first, but turns out it was her fourth grade teacher's husband.
 Small world.

-July 27th, 2021
+July 27, 2020